Șiria

 Șiria (Hellburg; Világos) is a commune in Arad County, Romania.
 According to the 2002 census it had 8,140 inhabitants.

 The commune is situated at 28 km from Arad, its administrative territory covers 12106 ha, and it lies in the contact zone of the Arad Plateau and the Zărand Mountains.
 It is composed of three villages: Galșa (Galsa), Mâsca (Muszka) and Șiria.

 Population

-According to the last census, the population of the commune counts 8,140 inhabitants, of which 81.3% are Romanians, 4.4% Hungarians, 12.0% Roms, 1.8% Germans, 0.2% Ukrainians and 0.3% are of other or undeclared nationalities.
+According to the last census, the population of the commune counts 8,140 inhabitants, of which 81.3% are Romanians, 4.4% Hungarians, 12.0% Gypsies, 1.8% Germans, 0.2% Ukrainians and 0.3% are of other or undeclared nationalities.